donecollectively/stellar-contracts-site/src/pages/docs/product/cardano-accounting-fundamentals.md

 ### Developing ready-to-use accounting automation for Cardano.

-We're working with organizations and individuals in the Cardano community with knowledge and needs around accounting.
+We're working with organizations and individuals in the Cardano community with both knowledge and needs around accounting.
 We're developing data schemas for all kinds of transactions beyond contributor expenses.

 In this proposal, we'll develop metadata standards with community consent, with CIP documents and community workshops, for a set of ***on-chain open accounting standards***.